3bdul1ah/takehome/README.md

 ```

 ### Usage
-Interact with your robot through the Streamlit interface using natural language commands like "move to the kitchen" or "rotate 90 degrees."
+Interact with your robot through the Streamlit interface using natural language commands like "go to home" or "go to x = .. y = .. theta = .. ."

 ![Robot Agent Demo](docs/section2.gif)